-This Super Bowl Game Day Game Plan is your ultimate healthy super bowl snack recipe roundup!
-With these paleo and Whole30 super bowl snacks on the menu, you can’t go wrong.
+This Super Bowl Game Day Game Plan is your ultimate paleo super bowl recipes roundup!
+From paleo dips to wings to chili on the menu, you can’t go wrong.

-Super Bowl parties, and the food that come with them, as a general rule, are full of crap food.
-Fried things, melted cheese, potato chips, store-bought dips – the list goes on and on.
+As a general rule, I associate the Super Bowl with junk food.
+Attend any Super Bowl party and you’re bound to find fried things, melted cheese, potato chips, store-bought dips – the list goes on and on.

-Whether you are on a Whole30, will have just finished one up, or just choose to eat paleo-ish or gluten-free – these Super Bowl recipes are for you!
+Whether you are on a Whole30, will have just finished one up, or just choose to eat clean or gluten-free – these paleo Super Bowl recipes are for you!

 Here’s how it works: kickoff is usually at 6:30pm EST. (That’s my time zone; adjust accordingly if you’re in a different one!)

-At 10am on Super Bowl game day, you’re going to get your slow cooker going with the chili.
-Then, at 5:00pm, you’re going to head back to the kitchen to do a quick cookup of everything else, having everything ready by 6:15pm and set out at kickoff time (which is your touchdown time!)
+You’ll get started at 4pm with the chili, as it requires more time than the rest of the recipes.
+Then, at 5:00pm, you’ll do a quick cookup of everything else, having everything ready by 6:15pm and set out at kickoff time (which is your touchdown time!)

 Obviously if you want everything ready sooner, just head to the kitchen a bit early and get started on your cookup.